adiwg/mdEditor-doc/publish/faq.md

    > Files and contact lists will not merge.
 The new import will overwrite the older version. **Best Practice**: Maintain a master contacts list that is accessible by multiple editors.
 It is recommend that only one person edit the same project/product at the same time to help with version control.

 5. What file format are ScienceBase files that are published from mdEditor?

-   > ScienceBase files are 19115-2 iso files
+   > ScienceBase files are 19115-2 iso files.